Huge News!Announcing our $40M Series B led by Abstract Ventures.Learn More

 overflowMenuPressHandlerPopupMenuThis is Android-only: it displays overflow items using UIManager.showPopupMenu

-overflowMenuPressHandlerDropdownMenuCan be used in iOS, Android and Web.
+overflowMenuPressHandlerDropdownMenuCan be used on iOS, Android and Web.
 Displays overflow items in a material popup adapted from react-native-paper, credit for an amazing job goes to them.
-This Menu is bundled in this library (no dependency on react-native-paper).
+This Menu is bundled in this library (no dependency on react-native-paper) but only required if you actually use it.

 You can also use the react-native-menu to show the overflow menu, as seen in the example app.